bjin01/vm-automation/README.md

 ## Configuration Files required:

+[!IMPORTANT]
-*** Starting SUSE Manager 5.x container is being used.
+***Starting SUSE Manager 5.x container is being used.
 Directories /srv/salt /srv/pillar /etc/salt are persistent volume mounts.
-If container is removed config files in those directories will not be deleted. ***
+If container is removed config files in those directories will not be deleted.***

 Create those files on SUSE Manager (in container of SUSE Manager):
 ```